Analyst, Financials Sector Lead

 We are a dynamic, fast-growing organization that has quickly gained market support.
 Leading global investors support SASB Standards as a core component of corporate disclosure.
 We develop products, resources, and education to support the adoption and use of our Standards and are funded by a mix of earned income and grants.
-We have a talented staff and executive team, with our work overseen by two high-profile boards, drawing members from the FASB, the SEC and the Big 4 accounting firms, major asset owners and asset managers, companies, and academia.
+We have a talented staff and executive team, with our work overseen by two high-profile boards, with previous experience at the FASB and SEC, and the Big 4 accounting firms, major asset owners and asset managers, companies, and academia.
 Our work is supported by major institutions and forward-thinking individuals.

 Are you right for our mission and this role?
 Please make your case in your cover letter.

 As an Analyst on the SASB research team, you are the architect behind the standards.
 You are passionate about both the capital markets and sustainability and bring experience in analyzing ESG issues in the financial sector.
 You will drive the development of SASB’s industry-specific standards encompassed under the SASB Financials sector through high-quality execution of research, analysis, and market engagement according to the SASB Conceptual Framework and due process outlined in the SASB Rules of Procedure.
 You enjoy and will actively contribute to the collaborative environment with other research team staff and engage with the independent Standards Board, which is responsible for the approval of the standards.